Elaboration of Appropriate Legal

 domestic violence, then revised by the group of international and local

-experts, and submitted to the Ministry of Labor and Social Affairs of RA in
+experts, and submitted to RA Ministry of Labor and Social Affairs in

 September 2009 for further circulation.
 In 2010 Armenian Government took